Is Amber Portwood At Risk Of A Drug Relapse After Going Off Medication Due To Pregnancy?

-Amber Portwood recently went of medication in an effort to adjust to her life prescription-free but is the Teen Mom OG star putting her future sobriety at risk?
+Amber Portwood recently went off medication in an effort to adjust to her life prescription-free but is the Teen Mom OG star putting her future sobriety at risk?

 While going off medication can be risky for many, a new report has revealed that Amber Portwood, who is about two months pregnant with her second child, has been sober since late 2013, when she was released from prison after serving a 16-month sentence on drug-related charges.